lupyuen/lupyuen.github.io/src/dashboard.md

 ##     - targets: ["localhost:9091"]
 ```

-__Wait One Minute:__ Prometheus Server shall scrape the Ingested Build Logs from Pushgateway.
+__Wait One Minute:__ Prometheus Server shall scrape and store the Ingested Build Logs from Pushgateway.

 Browse to Prometheus Server at our __External IP Address__, port 9090...